California Governor, Lawmakers Agree How to Close Deficit

 Delaying about $12 billion in payments to public schools means districts can go ahead and spend the money — either by borrowing or pulling from their reserves — and the state will pay them back later.
 Doing it that way avoids painful cuts now, but increases the deficit in the next year.

+“Paying this year’s bills next year is going to make balancing next year’s budget even more problematic,” said Republican Assemblyman Jay Obernolte, vice chair of the Assembly Budget Committee.
+“It's always easier to pretend that the situation will improve in the future than it is to make the difficult decisions in reducing spending today."

-The agreement calls for giving about $4.4 billion in federal coronavirus relief money to public schools to help some students from falling too far behind as they have been home since March because of the coronavirus.
-That spending would focus on students who are learning English, come from low-income families or are in the foster care system.
-The agreement also gives schools $1.1 billion in federal money to help with reopening in the fall.
+The agreement also gives about $4.4 billion in federal coronavirus relief money to public schools to help keep some students from falling too far behind as they have been home since March because of the coronavirus.
+Schools would also get $1.1 billion in federal money to help with reopening in the fall.

-But the proposal does not include a cost-of-living adjustment for schools, essentially ensuring they get roughly the same a mount of state funding they received last year.
+The proposal does not include a cost-of-living adjustment for schools, essentially ensuring they get roughly the same amount of state funding they received last year.
 Normally, this means districts could lay off teachers and other employees to balance their budgets.
 But the proposal includes language preventing districts from doing that.

-“We've just got to hope that we have sustained economic growth after COVID,” said Kevin Gordon, a lobbyist representing many public school districts.

 The state's two largest public employee unions have already reached agreements with Newsom.
 That includes SEIU 1000, which represents slightly less than half of unionized state employees.
 The union agreed to pay cuts of just over 9%, but those are offset by temporarily suspending employee payments into a retirement health care fund.